RonnieMak/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###

 Before reading the article, I thought interaction have to be something big or additional to the design.
-Such as a extra screen, sound or LED light etc. And when designing product for the users I always trying to control the user to interact with my design.
+Such as an extra screen, sound or LED light, etc. And when designing product for the users I always trying to control the user to interact with my design.

 After reading and analysis the article, I found out that interaction could be something within the design without the users even notice.
 Other than control the users to interact with my design.
-I can lead the users to interact with their intution which is the best way to interact with them.
-And it really don't have to be something big or noticable.
+I can lead the users to interact with their intuition which is the best way to interact with them.
+And it really doesn't have to be something big or noticeable.
 Dan used the toaster as an example and I think it is quite effective.
-The toaster don't have to have a screen or loud beep to let you know your toast is done.
-Instead when the toast is done it will pops up and our intution is to pick it up.
+The toaster doesn't have to have a screen or loud beep to let you know your toast is done.
+Instead, when the toast is done it will pop up and our intuition is to pick it up.
 This is a very simple interaction built in the design.
-And if you think deeper you will realiese that the toaster itself is a microinteractions.
-Of course in many others example it could be much more complieced but their basic concept are all the same.
+And if you think deeper you will realize that the toaster itself is microinteractions.
+Of course in many other examples, it could be much more complicated but their basic concept is all the same.

 I want to know if there is a way to measure the level of the interaction and see how it changes the user experience.
-So we can deside wheather we should add or reduce the interaction.
+So we can decide whether we should add or reduce the interaction.

-The project I am doing require interaction with the users.
+The project I am doing requires interaction with the users.
 This article has given me an idea of how and what should I do when putting interaction in the design.
-Such as I can return some sounds or LED light when the users interacting with the design or show it on the mirco bit screen.
-And the principle is effective and smooth, no odd or unnecessary feedback.
+Such as I can return some sounds or LED light when the users interacting with the design or show it on the micro bit screen.
+And the principle is effective and smooth, with no odd or unnecessary feedback.

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+Before reading the article, I always thought the prototype must be something big or complete.
+Like at least 80% of the product and building it up with high level quailty.

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+While now I know that's no quite the case in prototyping.
+Prototyping can be done in any stage when designing.
+And it can be done with wild range of tools.
+Actually, the more the tools you learned to use, the better your prototype and the final result will be.
+According to what the acticle said it is like opening whole new dimension each time you learn a new tool.
+In order the maximise the final outcome, familiar to the tools you use and learn other tools as much as you can.
+You will thank yourself in the feature.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+I wanna to know more tools we can use for making the product.
+Such as sketching, mapping, concepting and making physical product.
+That sooner I learn, the better I can do in the next project.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+For this project, I always feel like I am limit by the tools I know.
+This gives me an idea why, and I should change my mind.
+In the pass I always thinking what can I do with the tools I know.
+But now I should think what tools I can use to help develop my idea.
+I might try to use different tools in this project.

 ## Interaction flowchart ##
 *Draw a flowchart of the interaction process in your project.
 Make sure you think about all the stages of interaction step-by-step.
 Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
 Insert an image of it below.
 It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
 It just needs to be legible.*